-2 The accounting treatment of treasury shares should be recorded in accordance with local company law and practice.
+1 Treasury shares should be accounted for in accordance with local company law and practice.
 Treasury shares may be disclosed separately on the balance sheet or deducted from retained earnings or a specific reserve.
 Depending on local company law, the company could have the right to resell the treasury shares.